gztchan/svgo-compressor/README.md

 By default, SVGO will change the IDs for paths in `defs`, using minified names (`a`, `b`…), and this may not be ideal for all scenarios (i.e: if you export multiple SVG assets for use on a web page, they'll use the same IDs for paths on different assets).

 We work around this issue by adding a prefix for each asset, based on its filename.
+I.e: if you're exporting an asset named `icon-star`, its `defs` will be named `icon-star-a`, `icon-star-b`, etc….
 You can disable this behaviour by setting `minify` to `false` in `svgo.json`:

 ```json
 "plugins": [